 You should look at the duration of the product and performance warranties offered by the manufacturer.
 You should also take into account what size (60-cell vs. 72-cell) and what type (monocrystalline vs polycrystalline) of solar panel best suits your installation budget, available space, and aesthetic style.

-In addition to installing both the high-efficiency LG Solar and Q-Cell panels, we’re proud to install Axitec panels, which come in with efficiency ratings at 17.9% .
+In addition to installing the high-efficiency Q-Cell panels, we’re proud to install Axitec panels, which come in with efficiency ratings at 17.9% .

 While not high enough to crack the top ten list, this brand creates high-quality, well-warrantied panels in a variety of sizes and types.
 Depending on the specifics of your system, you may be better off installing panels from this brands, even if that means a few additional panels.

 What Factors Cause Variations in Panel Efficiency?